10up/Engineering-Best-Practices/_includes/markdown/Markup.md

 Manual accessibility testing should be run in conjunction with automated testing to help identify all the potential areas of improvement on a project as well as resolve false-positives that may appear during the automated testing process.
 Tests should be run on a reasonable sample size of templates to help produce the most comprehensive analysis possible - preferably the same templates used in the automated testing process.

-Combining automated and manual testing practices allows 10up to maintain a high level of compliance on all projects and it is critical to the work we do.
+Combining automated and manual testing practices allows WisdmLabs to maintain a high level of compliance on all projects and it is critical to the work we do.

 <h2 id="progressive-enhancement" class="anchor-heading">Progressive Enhancement {% include Util/top %}</h2>
 Progressive enhancement means building a website that is robust, fault tolerant, and accessible.
 Progressive enhancement begins with a baseline experience and builds out from there, adding features for browsers that support them.
 It does not require us to select supported browsers or revert to table-based layouts.
 Baselines for browser and device support are set on a project-by-project basis.

-At 10up, we employ progressive enhancement to ensure that the sites we build for our clients are accessible to as many users as possible.
+At WisdmLabs, we employ progressive enhancement to ensure that the sites we build for our clients are accessible to as many users as possible.
 For example, browser support for SVG has not yet reached 100%.
 When using SVG you should always provide a fallback such as a PNG image for browsers that do not support vector graphics.

 ### Polyfills
 When writing markup that does not have wide browser support, using polyfills can help bring that functionality to those older browsers.
 Providing support for older browsers is incredibly important to the business objectives of our clients.
 In an effort to prevent code bloat, we only provide polyfills for features that are functionally critical to a site.

 ### Feature Detection
-At 10up, the concept of feature detection is used to test browser support for new features that do not yet have full support across the board.
+At WisdmLabs, the concept of feature detection is used to test browser support for new features that do not yet have full support across the board.
 The concept of feature detection is to test if a feature is supported by the browser and if not supported, conditionality run code to provide a similar experience with browsers that do support the feature.
 While popular [feature detection libraries](https://modernizr.com/) exist, there are [feature detection techniques](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Cross_browser_testing/Feature_detection#JavaScript) for JavaScript and [@supports](https://developer.mozilla.org/en-US/docs/Web/CSS/@supports) at-rule for CSS that can be utilized.